Santorini & Crete, Active & Culture Tour is one of the most popular tours in Greece for authenticity seekers and

 But, with so many gorgeous islands scattered throughout the Aegean Sea, the question arises: which ones to choose?

-This trip combines probably the two most beautiful: The spectacular Crete and the precious gem of the Aegean, Santorini.
+This trip combines two of the most beautiful: Spectacular Crete and the precious gem of the Aegean, Santorini.

-Your trip starts in the world famous destination of Santorini.
-It is dramatic and unique, formed from the remains of a volcanic crater and even the most jaded traveler succumbs to the spectacle of this surreal landscape.
+This trip starts in unique and world renowned Santorini.
+Dramatic and absolutely one of a kind, formed from the remains of a volcanic crater Santorini captures the attention of even the most jaded traveler.
 During the days that follow, you will have the opportunity to explore the island from one end to the other.
 You will get to visit the historic Akrotiri archaeological site.
 Do some Sea kayaking and hiking along the caldera trail.
 Leaving Santorini for new adventures, you will hop on the ferry to Crete.
 Placed midway between Africa and Europe, Crete is a world unto itself.
-Landscape and history have collaborated to make it one of the most evocative and multi-faceted of the Greek islands, with a rich tapestry of canyons, mountains and, of course, blissful beaches.
+Its collage of landscapes, history and culture make it one of the most evocative and multi-faceted Greek island, combined with a rich tapestry of canyons, mountains and, of course, blissful beaches.
 In Crete we will visit Knossos and the Archaeological Museum of Heraklion.
 We will hike in the Gorge of Imbros, famous for its narrow walls.
 We will experience a unique farm to table experience and finish our tour with a day in the majestic blue lagoon of Balos beach.